 My personal issues with the laptop are these:

 The metal body is fairly sharp in places, such as around vents.
-It hurts.
+It hurts to handle if you’re not particularly careful.

-When the ambient temperature is low, the metal body acts like a heatsink, and is way too fucking cold to the touch, until you naturally heat up the machine.
+When the ambient temperature is low, the metal body acts like a heatsink, and is way too fucking cold to the touch, until you naturally warm up the machine.

 When under load, the keyboard can get almost too hot to touch—this is also extremely uncomfortable.